CBT for First Responders

 What Is CBT?

 CBT first originated in the 1960s.
-Psychiatrist Aaron Beck developed this theory of how thoughts, feelings, behaviors and interpretations of these events intersect to create the lived experience of humans.
+Psychiatrist Aaron Beck developed this theory of how thoughts, feelings, behaviors and interpretations of these events combine to create the lived experience of humans.
 Since then, CBT has helped people manage and recover from a variety of mental health challenges, including:

 - PTSD